Homorkhay/QR_code_component/README.md

 ### Useful resources

-- [Example resource 1](https://www.flexboxfroggy.com) - This helped me to understand flexbox better.
+- [Flexbox Froggy](https://www.flexboxfroggy.com) - This helped me to understand flexbox better.
-- [Example resource 2](https://www.w3schools.com) - This is an amazing article which helped me finally understand a lot about css including responsiveness
+- [w3schools](https://www.w3schools.com) - This is an amazing article which helped me finally understand a lot about css including responsiveness

 ## Author